Make-School-Courses/DevOps-Security/08-Lesson08/xss.md

 ## Activities
   - Do you know what is XSS?
     - Pair and research about it
-  - Scan you app on Internet to check if there is a XSS vulnerability
+  - Scan your app on Internet to check if there is a XSS vulnerability
   - Research ways to defend your site/app by blocking XSS
   - Research about CORS: what it is, how to use it?